BilldarBagdar/C4Device_32StepSequencer/README.md

 an open script slot (Live Options midi tab) including selecting both C4 midi DIN ports.
 If the remote script doesn't start working
 (processing button clicks and showing feedback, for example) as soon as you close Options, restart Live.
 If it still doesn't work, check all your port assignments and or Markus's<a href="https://github.com/markusschloesser/MackieC4_P3/wiki"> wiki</a>.
 Test going into and coming out of USER mode.
-If you don't see USER mode text on the LCDs telling you how to exit USER mode, (press+hold) Marker + (press) LOCK, then you don't have the correct (latest?) remote script version installed into Live.
+If you don't see static USER mode text on the LCDs telling you how to exit USER mode [(press+hold) Marker + (press) LOCK] then you don't have the correct (latest?) remote script version installed into Live.
 </p>
 <p>
-Once you've confirmed the (Sequencer compatible) remote script is working, remove the "remote script midi output" port assignment (leave the script input port assignment) and replace the output assignment with a connection to this patch, on a single computer that's a midi Loopback port (L1 above).
+Once you've confirmed the (Sequencer compatible) remote script is working, remove the "remote script's midi output" port assignment (leave the script input port assignment) and replace the output assignment with a connection to this patch, on a single computer that's a midi Loopback port (L1 above).
 Further down the Options Midi tab uncheck (disconnect from) the Live Midi Output that goes to the physical C4 DIN input port (disconnect Live from the same port you just disconnected from the remote script), and check (connect to) the other two loopback ports.
 L1 and L2 are "Live Midi Output" ports and L3 is a "Live Midi Input" port.
 You should have 4 associated midi ports open in Live, the 3 loopback ports and the input port coming from the physical C4 DIN. (plus any other midi ports you want)  Now close and restart Live.
 When Live is ready again, the remote script will only be connected on the front side (C4 to Live).
-You can move Live's selected track Left and Right using the C4 Track L and Track R buttons, for example, but you won't see any LEDs or LCDs reacting to "midi feedback" because the feedback-side isn't connected yet.
-Now, click the TRACK button in the Assignment group on the C4 "control panel" to put the script in "Device(s on selected Track)" mode.
+You can move Live's selected track Left and Right using the C4 Track L and Track R buttons, for example, because the remote script works, but you won't see any LEDs or LCDs reacting to "midi feedback" because the feedback-side isn't connected yet.
+Now, click the TRACK button in the Assignment group on the C4 "control panel" to put the script in "Track Device(s)" mode.
 You should see a message in Live's message area at the bottom of the window indicating the script's "mode change". (if not, you don't have the latest remote script running)  The remote script is always ready for the Sequencer, but the Sequencer needs to start in the mode that matches the Remote Script's current mode.
-(If the Remote Script is in USER mode, the Sequencer should "open in processing mode", and if the remote script is in any "other" mode (Track, Channel Strip, Function), the Sequencer should "open in bypassing mode").
+(If the Remote Script is in USER mode, the Sequencer should "open in processing mode", and if the remote script is in any "other" mode (Track-Device, Track-Channel-Strip, Song-Function), the Sequencer should "open in bypassing mode").
 These instructions guide toward opening the Sequencer patch in "bypassing" mode.
 </p>
 <p>
 Open Max directly (if you have a full Max license) or via M4L.
 Via M4L, in Live drag a default M4L device onto a Track in your session and click the <=> (edit patch) icon upper right corner of the